2019–2020 vaping lung illness outbreak: United States

 Many patients have required medical treatment with supplemental oxygen, including some who required assisted ventilation.
 Some patients have been treated with corticosteroids with demonstrated improvement.
 Evidence does not suggest an infectious disease is the cause of the severe pulmonary disease.
 Antibiotic therapy alone has not consistently been associated with clinical improvement.
 A handful of individuals have been re-admitted for clinical care after discharge for lung injury.
 The CDC does not know whether individuals who were re-admitted continued or restarted use.
 The range of time that the CDC is aware of for these re-admissions ranges from approximately five days after discharge, to 55 days after discharge.

 As of 5 September 2019, the New York State Department of Health reported 34 cases of severe lung illness in patients who were reportedly using different vaping products.
 Tests conducted by the Wadsworth Center found exceedingly high amounts of vitamin E acetate in most of the cannabis e-cigarette products.
 "At least one vape product containing vitamin E acetate has been linked to each patient who submitted a product for testing," the New York State Department of Health stated.
 None of the nicotine-based product samples contained vitamin E acetate.

-According to the reports from Illinois and Wisconsin, the onset of respiratory findings appeared to have occurred over several days to several weeks before hospitalization.
+In the reports from Illinois and Wisconsin, the onset of respiratory findings appeared to have occurred over several days to several weeks before hospitalization.
 As of 5 September 2019, the Illinois Department of Public Health reported 42 cases of lung illness, seven that were still being investigated, and one death.
 Severe lung illness among young adults and youth who used vaping products required hospitalization in 11 cases in Wisconsin, and others were being investigated in August 2019.
 Symptoms were difficulty breathing, tiredness, chest pain, cough, and reduced weight.
 Some required assistance to breathe.

-On 9 August 2019, the California Department of Public Health issued a statement regarding a cluster of seven healthy adults in Kings County, California, all of whom required hospitalization.
-Since June 2019, at least seven cases of severe acute pulmonary illness in previously healthy adults were reported from a hospital in Kings County, California.
-Cases were among residents of multiple counties.
-The patients presented with progressive respiratory distress, sometimes initially diagnosed with pneumonia or bronchitis, and some with preceding fevers and gastrointestinal symptoms.
-All cases failed to respond to an initial course of antibiotic treatment.
-All patients required admission to the hospital with significant respiratory support, including high-flow oxygen, bilevel positive airway pressure (BIPAP), or intubation with mechanical ventilation.
-Diagnoses included pneumonitis and acute respiratory distress syndrome (ARDS).
-Several cases of vaping-associated pulmonary injury (VAPI) and acute respiratory distress syndrome (ARDS) in California were connected to vaping cannabis products that were traced back to pop-up retailers.
-Patients have improved with systemic steroids.
-Evaluation for infectious etiologies has been negative to date in all patients.
-All patients reported vaping in the weeks prior to hospital admission, and a reported common exposure among these patients is that they have been vaping cannabis or CBD oils.